josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 - [A 2024–2025 study](https://dora.dev/research/2024/dora-report/) found gains in individual productivity, but also found that they came with a shipping bottleneck, and a reduction in the stability of shipped code.

 - An [MIT study from 2024](https://mit-genai.pubpub.org/pub/v5iixksv/release/2) proclaimed a 10–20% boost, but only by defining productivity in terms of the absolute number of pull requests (PRs) opened—a metric that perhaps _can_ be a signal of productivity, but which can also indicate an entirely _counterproductive_ bottleneck.
-(Even so, the study admits its findings were difficult to measure properly, and barely reached statistical significance.)

-  - Not strictly related to dev work, but perhaps worth noting: MIT released a separate study that same year, which claimed to find that LLM usage helped scientists make more discoveries.
+(Even so, the study admits its findings were difficult to measure properly, and barely reached statistical significance.)<footnote>Not strictly related to dev work, but perhaps worth noting: MIT released a separate study that same year, which claimed to find that LLM usage helped scientists make more discoveries.
 However, MIT ended up redacting that study once [its data was exposed as unverifiable and, quite possibly, completely fraudulent](https://thebsdetector.substack.com/p/ai-materials-and-fraud-oh-my).
+That study is still often cited, however, making it a poignant lesson in the difficulty of dispelling disinformation.</footnote>

 - [Microsoft's 2023 study](https://www.microsoft.com/en-us/research/wp-content/uploads/2023/12/AI-and-Productivity-Report-First-Edition.pdf) touting "meaningful boosts to productivity" actually only tested building an extremely simple "hello, world" boilerplate app, nothing like real-world dev work.
 There are also several caveats about the quality of the work dropping as a side effect.